-There were no differences between the original budget and the final amended budget for appropriations (expenditures) in the CRA Fund.
+The differences between the original budget and the final amended budget for appropriations (expenditures) in the CRA Fund was an increase of \$820,463 the majority of which was for the purchase of the land at 61 W. Tarpon Avenue.

-The differences between the final amended budget for appropriations (expenditures) and actual expenditures in the CRA Fund was a positive variance of \$245,284.
+The differences between the final amended budget for appropriations (expenditures) and actual expenditures in the CRA Fund was a positive variance of \$421,923.
 Significant changes between the final amended budget for expenditures and the actual expenditures in the CRA Fund involved:

-A positive variance of \$212,656 in Capital Outlay due to items budgeted but not expensed as of fiscal year end.
+A positive variance of \$269,074 in Capital Outlay due to items budgeted but not expensed as of fiscal year end.